sevagmanougian/sevagmanougian/README.md

 - 👋 Hi, I’m @sevagmanougian
-- 👀 I’m interested in  system-design-notebook.
+- 👀 I’m interested in  system-design-notebook
 - 🌱 I’m currently learning QL_variable.
 - 💞️ I’m looking to collaborate on .GPTPAY.
 - 📫 How to reach me sevagmanougian@gmail.com